gregsdennis/json-schema-vocab-test-suites/tests/data/README.md

 The tests for this folder also depend on fetching data from external sources.
 The `external-sources` folder houses this data.
 This folder will be referenced using `http://localhost:1234/`.

-In addition to the normal validation tests, there are also error condition tests where the implementation is expected to fail.
+The tests in the root of the suite are validation tests.
+Some of these cover error conditions where the implementation is expected to fail.
 Where this is the case, the test will have `"error": true` instead of the `valid` property.

+The `core` folder contains a file for each of the Core Vocabulary keywords.
+The files attempt to declare a `data` keyword using the associated keyword.
+As these are explicitly disallowed, it is expected that these schemas will fail.
+The failure may occur on load or at evaluation time.
+It is expected that the runner will be built appropriately to test the implementation's expected runtime behavior.